AlaaElnakeeb81536/ETL_pipeline/README.md

 ## Overview
 This project is a complete data engineering pipeline using dbt (Data Build Tool), Snowflake (Data Warehouse), and Apache Airflow (Orchestration Tool).
 It covers data ingestion, transformation, and scheduling in a structured and scalable manner.

- i took that messy CSV file and turned it into a clean, queryable dataset ready for reporting.
+ ## I took that messy CSV file and turned it into a clean, queryable dataset ready for reporting.
 I used Snowflake for warehousing, dbt for cleaning and transformation, and Power BI to build out a dashboard.

 ## Tech Stack
 - dbt Core – For data transformation and modeling